 AIADMK chief Sasikala Natarajan writes to PM seeking ordinance to allow jallikattu this Pongal

-A delegation of party MPs will meet Narendra Modi to seek permission to organise the bull-taming sport, banned by the Supreme Court in 2014.

-All India Anna Dravida Munnetra Kazhagam General Secretary Sasikala Natarajan on Wednesday asked Prime Minister Narendra Modi to pass an ordinance to allow the bull-taming sport of jallikattu during the Pongal festival this year.
+All India Anna Dravida Munnetra Kazhagam General Secretary Sasikala Natarajan on Wednesday asked Prime Minister Narendra Modi to pass an ordinance to allow the bull-taming sport of jallikattuduring the Pongal festival this year.
 “This sporting event is inextricably linked to the rural, agrarian customs, practices and psyche of the Tamils and also helps in the conservation of native germplasm, since bulls with excellent physical attributes alone are reared for this sport,” said Sasikala in a letter addressed to the prime minister.

 A delegation of AIADMK legislators will meet Modi later in the day to seek permission for jallikattu.